How to Pick the Perfect Art for Your Gallery Wall

 If you have a favorite piece of art that you haven’t found a home for yet, use it as an anchor for your gallery wall.
 It doesn’t have to be the biggest or boldest piece on the wall, but let it serve as a jumping off point for the entire ensemble.
 Look to your anchor piece for color inspiration, or allow it to set the tone for how modern or traditional the other elements should be.

 If you’re starting your gallery wall from scratch, the only limit is your imagination.
 Give yourself time to explore options.
 Browse online and in stores to determine what you’re drawn to.
 Do vibrant graphics energize you?
 Is there a photographer whose work you admire?
-Or maybe you’ve fallen in love with a specific color or texture combination, like these neutral rustic options from The Home Depot.
+Or maybe you’ve fallen in love with a specific color or texture combination.
 After you spend some time exploring the possibilities, narrow your focus to a style or color scheme that fits your home and speaks to you.

 Play with Location